Quick Guide to Apply Purchase Taxes & Charges in ERPNext

-In this tutorial, we will learn to apply taxes and charges for Purchase and Payment in ERPNext.
+In this quick guide, we’ll cover how to apply purchase taxes and charges in ERPNext for both Purchase Invoices and Payment Entries.

 Now, the purchase taxes have two more features to learn: